 Contact the Charity Committee with any questions or suggestions.

-The following is a list of charities in the DC metropolitan area, which NoVES has supported financially through sharing platform donations
+The following is a list of charities in the DC Metropolitan area and beyond, which NoVES has supported financially through sharing platform donations

 or through other fundraising campaigns.
 Examples of tasks individual volunteers perform for the charities are given where appropriate.

 (The Arlington-Alexandria Coalition for the Homeless

 ) provides transitional housing and support services to homeless families and women in the Arlington County and the City of Alexandria.
 Volunteers help with the children’s program, the food program, fundraising and moving families into apartments.

 develops affordable housing for low and moderate income residents in the mid-Atlantic area, helps individuals and families achieve homeownership and works with more than 2000 children and adults through seven community centers.
 Volunteers work in afterschool programs for children and tutor and mentor teenagers.

 provides supplemental groceries to Arlingtonians who cannot afford to purchase all of the food they need.
 Volunteers plant a row for the hungry, pick up food, plan events, glean and clean.

 Arlington Free Clinic

 helps low income adults without medical insurance.
 Non-medical volunteer jobs include receptionist, interpreter, clinic assistants and benefit and event volunteers.